 Kania School of Management

-Dr. Jeremy Brees is Professor of Management and Entrepreneurship at the University of Scranton.
+Dr. Jeremy Brees is Professor of Management and Entrepreneurship and the Entrepreneurship Program Associate Director at the University of Scranton.
 He has been at the University since 2012.

 Prior to joining the University of Scranton, Jeremy earned his Ph.D. in Organizational Behavior/Human Resources at Florida State University (2012) in Tallahassee, Florida.
 He received his Master of Business Administration with a focus in Human Resources at the University of Arizona (2004) in Tucson.
 He received his Bachelors degree in Management, with an International Business minor, from Appalachian State University (1999) in Boone, North Carolina.

 In addition to his academic credentials, Jeremy brings over eight years of industry experience to bear in his teaching and research.
 He has worked for such firms as Bellsouth Mobility DCS, Cingular Wireless, BellSouth Advertising and Publishing, and Intuit in the fields of sales, advertising, human resources, and technology integration.
 He is green-belt trained in Six-Sigma process-improvement and has experience in training and development, leadership consulting, employee relations, conflict management, and negotiations.

 Primarily due to his work experience in sales and human resources, Jeremy became passionately curious about human decision-making in the workplace.
 His academic research is therefore focused on the role of human perception and how it drives workplace behavior.
 His primary areas of research include personal accountability, individual attribution style, employee entitlement, personality, and perceptions of abusive supervision.